ryanmcguirecode/semantic-search/README.md

-Experiment with using semantic search on top of my textbooks to help study for exams
+Experiment with semantic search on top of textbooks to help study for exams